dfadeeff/LipSync/documentation/PART2.md

 - For the new video, it selects the frame from `t-1` to be displayed at time `t`
 - **This process repeats for every single moment in the video**

-#### 2.1.4 The Result

-The POC creates a new video where each frame is the optimal visual match for its corresponding audio moment, effectively "fixing" the natural timing imperfections that occurred during the original recording.

 ### 2.2 POC 2: Generative Mouth Warping & Blending